Kussie/Aetherfit/README.md

 `/aetherfit favourite [job]` - Apply a random favourite design.
 Add `job` to only pick favourites associated with your current job.

-`/aetherfit last` - Reapply the last design you had wo
+`/aetherfit last` - Reapply the last design you had worn.

 `/aetherfit revert` - Revert your character to the game's state.